History of Liechtenstein: Cold war

-Since World War II (in which Liechtenstein remained neutral) the country's low taxes have spurred outstanding economic growth.
+After World War II, the country's low taxes spurred strong economic growth.
 Liechtenstein became increasingly important as a financial center.
 In dire financial straits following the war, the Liechtenstein dynasty often resorted to selling family artistic treasures, including for instance the portrait "Ginevra de' Benci" by Leonardo da Vinci, which was purchased by the National Gallery of Art of the United States in 1967.
 Liechtenstein prospered, however, during the decades following, as its economy modernized with the advantage of low corporate tax rates which drew many companies to the country.
-Liechtenstein became increasingly important as a financial center.